We combine our advisory and

 “Our aim is to sit down with entrepreneurs, owners and management teams of ambitious companies and figure out a way to work with them.”

-We founded Umbra to fill a gap in the smaller end of the UK mid market and provide SMEs with the three things they need for growth: quality advisory services, key data and access to capital.
+We founded Umbra to fill a gap at the smaller end of the mid-market, that is the ability to provide SMEs with both the things they need for growth: quality advisory services and access to capital.

 “We bring our network, creativity, structuring know-how and investor mindset.”